 Just given the sheer amount of time that you spend in bed, the design and feel of your mattress plays a direct role in the condition of your back.
 If your spine is poorly aligned in bed, it can easily lead to aches and pains.
 In this section, we’ll analyze some of the specific ways your mattress affects back pain and some of the important considerations for mattress shopping as it relates to mitigating this pain.

-- Firmness: this is all about how the mattress feels, and firmness is usually described on a 1-10 scale with 10 being the most firm.
+This is all about how the mattress feels, and firmness is usually described on a 1-10 scale with 10 being the most firm.
 Mattresses that are extremely firm or plush usually pose problems when it comes to back pain.
 On a very firm mattress, there is a lack of support for pressure points (as it would be if you were lying down on concrete).
 On a very soft mattress, there is too much give, and parts of the body can sink down, quickly causing the spine to become misaligned.
 Medium-firm mattresses (5-7 on the firmness scale) are the best for most people and for most sleeping positions.

-- Durability: a mattress that is giving out and sagging is not going to be able to offer the kind of support or comfort that you need.
+A mattress that is giving out and sagging is not going to be able to offer the kind of support or comfort that you need.
 Because of this, it’s important to prioritize finding a mattress that will perform well over the entire course of the time that you’re hoping to use it.
 Mattresses built with high-end materials and high-density foams typically have a longer useful life.

-- A good pillow: though not actually part of the mattress, your pillow nonetheless is an important thing to consider when thinking about preventing back pain in bed.
+Though not actually part of the mattress, your pillow nonetheless is an important thing to consider when thinking about preventing back pain in bed.
 In supporting your neck, the pillow plays a role in spinal alignment, and you want to make sure to use a pillow that complements your mattress.
 Other strategically-placed pillows may also be useful to help with providing support and cushioning depending on your sleeping position.